MinnPost/object-sync-for-salesforce/docs/troubleshooting.md

 Sometimes Salesforce returns a 401 error.
 This means the session ID or OAuth token has expired.
 This can mean that you've already tried to authorize, but it failed, or that too much time has passed.
 Try to disconnect and reconnect the plugin.
 Also, make sure your Salesforce app has the proper permissions: "Access and manage your data (api)" and "Perform requests on your behalf at any time (refresh_token, offline_access)".

-## Plugin redirects after logging in, but does not authorize
+## Plugin redirects after logging in, but does not finish activating

-If the plugin allows you to authorize in Salesforce, but does not activate in WordPress, the plugin may have been unable to create its required database tables.
+If the plugin allows you to authorize in Salesforce, but does not finish activating in WordPress, consider these possible issues:

+1. Insufficient app permissions in Salesforce.
+Make sure the app's permissions are at least "Perform requests on your behalf at any time" for OAuth Scope as well as the appropriate other scopes for your application.
+Many setups will also need to select "Access and manage your data (api)" as one of these scopes.
+If you change permissions, give Salesforce a few minutes before trying to connect again.
+2. The plugin may have been unable to create its required database tables.
+3. Mismatched settings between the plugin and the expected values in Salesforce.

 ## Fieldmap issues